FrostyPqnda/Coding-Projects/Python/KeyLogger/README.md

 NOTE: Upper and lowercase letters will be treated the same for simplicity sake.

+NOTE: This is merely a barebones code.
+The actual executable application that will use the source code will be released at a future date

 HOW TO USE:
 - Install pynput (for keyboard monitoring)
 - Run the program (must be able to run Python).